BMW X1 SUV - Reliability & safety

 Tried-and-tested parts should help the BMW X1 reliability case, but some useful safety kit is optional

-It’s too early to rate the latest BMW X1 for reliability just yet, as it’s not yet featured in our Driver Power satisfaction survey.
+The BMW X1 might be a premium model but it seems owners aren't too happy with the German brand's least expensive SUV.
 Safety seems assured, though – the X1 did very well in crash tests.
 The previous generation of the car was a bit of a mixed bag in the reliability category.

 BMW X1 reliability